Zach VanValkenburg: Early life

+College career

 VanValkenburg declined offers from Holy Cross and Air Force to commit to Hillsdale College.
 After suffering an injury early into his true freshman season, 2016, he decided to redshirt.
 As a second-year freshman in the 2017 season, VanValkenburg compiled a total of 32 tackles to go along with 4.5 sacks, one forced fumble, and a blocked kick.
 He earned Great Midwest Athletic Conference (G-MAC) Defensive Lineman of the Year honors in 2018, after posting 70 total tackles, including 14.5 for-loss, and 8.5 sacks along with three fumbles forced.

 After receiving a degree in history following the 2018 season, VanValkenburg decided to transfer as a college graduate to Iowa for his final two years of football eligibility.
 He had previously "emailed every coach in the country" looking for places to transfer, but Iowa was one of only two schools to reply.
 He was not given a scholarship, and had to make the team as a walk-on.
 He spent the 2019 season as a backup to A. J. Epenesa and Chauncey Golston, both of whom went on to play in the National Football League (NFL).
 In the season, VanValkenburg recorded six tackles and appeared in a total of 11 games.

 VanValkenburg was named as a backup to John Waggoner to start the 2020 season, but became a starter in the first week after an injury to the latter.
 He ended up starting all eight games in a season shortened by the COVID-19 pandemic, and made a total of 30 tackles, 8.5 for-loss, and 3.5 sacks.
 He also recorded four fumble recoveries, tying for first place nationally, and made one forced fumble.
 He was named at the end of the season a second-team All-Big Ten Conference selection by the coaches of the league and a fourth-team choice by Phil Steele.

 Although 2020 was supposed to be VanValkenburg's final season of collegiate football, he was given an extra year of eligibility due to COVID-19 and opted to return to the team in 2021.
 He started all 14 games that year and recorded 58 total tackles along with 5.5 sacks and 15 tackles-for-loss.
 He was given the Hayden Fry Award for defensive most valuable player and was named second-team all-conference by the league's coaches and Associated Press (AP).
 Phil Steele named him a third-team selection, and VanValkenburg additionally was a quarterfinalist for the Lott Trophy.

 VanValkenburg finished his six-year college career with a total of 60 games played (48 as a starter), and 211 tackles, 42.5 for-loss, 22 sacks, and five forced fumbles.
 He graduated with a master's degree in Eastern European Studies.